Associate Professor, Religious Studies

 I was born and raised in Montreal, and hold BA and MA degrees in Religious Studies from Concordia University, and a PhD in Religious Studies from McMaster University.
 My doctoral dissertation treated the two concluding books of the Mahabharata, a 4th century Sanskrit epic poem.
 I have studied Sanskrit at the University of British Columbia, McMaster University, and the Bhandarkar Oriental Research Institute in Pune, India, where I also undertook manuscript research on Mahabharata commentarial literature.
 Before coming to Dalhousie, I taught Introductory and Intermediate Sanskrit at McMaster University and South Asian Religions at the University of Toronto Mississauga.

 The figure around whom my research revolves is the Hindu god Vishnu, particularly in his manifestation as Vasudeva Krishna.
 Four Sanskrit texts -- the Mahabharata, Harivamsha, Vishnu Purana and Bhagavata Purana -- constitute key sources for this research.
-I have recently completed a monograph on Krishna's son Pradyumna and am continuing my research on the extended family of Krishna.
-A secondary project underway is an annotated translation of a 13th century Sanskrit play from Kerala, the Pradyumnabhyudaya of Ravivarman.
+I have recently completed a monograph on Krishna's son (Pradyumna, OUP) and an annotated translation of a 13th century Sanskrit play from Kerala (Pradyumnabhyudaya of Ravivarman, Harrassowitz).

 Teaches (bold: teaching in 2019-20)